 Business Interruption Insurance FAQs

 Because business interruption insurance is rarely sold as an independent insurance policy, it can be very confusing to understand what it is and where you find it.
 Below are some of the most common questions about business income insurance.
-If you still have questions, please leave a comment or visit our forum for answers.

 What is the difference between business income & extra expense?